Online Group Therapy

 Living with mental health challenges can undermine your confidence.
 Group therapy sessions can help.
 Finding your voice and providing helpful advice to others can build your confidence and help you overcome trauma in its many forms.

-How to get the most out of in-person and online group therapy
+Getting the most out of group therapy

 There may be many group therapy techniques that can help you improve your mental health.
 Here are some suggestions for the best experience:

-• Listen: One of the biggest advantages of attending GT is that you may get to hear the experiences of others in addition to the mental health professional.
+• Listen: One of the biggest advantages of attending group therapy is that you may get to hear the experiences of others in addition to the mental health professional.
 You can ensure that you are taking advantage of this by paying attention to what your therapist and the other people in your group are saying.

 • Embrace Vulnerability: When you are ready, try to be vulnerable and let your guard down.